-E. Temporary off-premise signs:
+(5) Temporary off-premise signs.

-- 1. A Temporary Off-Premise Sign for a special event is allowed in any zoning district, subject to the following standards: - a.
-All signs placed off-premise shall have the property owner's permission. - b.
-Maximum height shall be 6 feet in the residential and agricultural zoning districts and 12 feet in all other base zoning districts. - c.
-Maximum area of any such sign shall be 32 square feet. - d.
-Sign(s) may be displayed for not more than 30 days per event or 45 per calendar year. - e.
-If a sign is displayed on property used for residential purposes, one banner or freestanding sign is allowed for each event. - f.
-If a sign is displayed on property used for nonresidential purposes, any combination of two banners or freestanding signs, with a total sign area of 64 square feet, is allowed for each event. - g.
-Signs shall only be placed before and during event and shall be removed 24 hours after completion of the event. - 2.
-A Temporary Off-Premise Directional Sign is allowed in any zoning district, subject to the following additional standards: - a.
-A maximum of three signs for each event or activity may be displayed. - b.
-All signs placed off-premise shall have the property owner's permission. - c.
-Maximum area of any such sign shall be six square feet. - d.
-Maximum height shall be six feet. - e.
-Signs shall be placed outside and may abut the right-of-way. - f.
-Signs shall only be placed during the event and up to 48 hours before and 24 hours after the completion of the event. - g.
-Any such sign shall be a freestanding design.
+- (a) A Temporary Off-Premise Sign for a special event is allowed in any zoning district, subject to the following standards: - 1.
+All signs placed off-premise shall have the property owner's permission. - 2.
+Maximum height shall be 6 feet in the residential and agricultural zoning districts and 12 feet in all other base zoning districts. - 3.
+Maximum area of any such sign shall be 32 square feet. - 4.
+Sign(s) may be displayed for not more than 30 days per event or 45 per calendar year. - 5.
+If a sign is displayed on property used for residential purposes, one banner or freestanding sign is allowed for each event. - 6.
+If a sign is displayed on property used for nonresidential purposes, any combination of two banners or freestanding signs, with a total sign area of 64 square feet, is allowed for each event.

-h.
+- 7. Signs shall only be placed before and during event and shall be removed 24 hours after completion of the event. - (b) A Temporary Off-Premise Directional Sign is allowed in any zoning district, subject to the following additional standards: - 1.
+A maximum of three signs for each event or activity may be displayed. - 2.
+All signs placed off-premise shall have the property owner's permission. - 3.
+Maximum area of any such sign shall be six square feet. - 4.
+Maximum height shall be six feet. - 5.
+Signs shall be placed outside and may abut the right-of-way. - 6.
+Signs shall only be placed during the event and up to 48 hours before and 24 hours after the completion of the event. - 7.
+Any such sign shall be a freestanding design. - 8.
 To ensure that the sign serves only a directional purpose, it shall contain only the name of a place, distance and direction arrow to the place and may not also be used to advertise.

-Table 16-145-040(3): Temporary Signs Standards Sign Type ↓ Maximum Number Maximum Area Maximum Height Туре Permit Timeframe On-Premise Construction 2/Site 80 sq. ft total 12 ft.
-Freestanding A See Section 16-145-030 for details On-Premise Development 1/Frontage 64 sq. ft.
+Table 12.145.04(3): Temporary Signs Standards

+Sign Type Maximum Number Maximum Area Maximum Height Туре Permit Timeframe On-Premise Construction 2/Site 80 sq. ft total 12 ft.
+Freestanding A See Section 12.145.03 for details On-Premise Development 1/Frontage 64 sq. ft.
 12 ft.
-Freestanding A See Section 16-145-030 for details On-Premise Real Estate 1/Frontage 6 sq. ft./sign residential 32 sq. ft./sign nonresidential 6 ft. residential 12 ft. nonresidential Freestanding A See Section 16-145-030 for details On-Premise Employment 1/Frontage 6 sq. ft.
+Freestanding A See Section 12.145.03 for details On-Premise Real Estate 1/Frontage 6 sq. ft./sign residential 32 sq. ft./sign nonresidential 6 ft. residential 12 ft. nonresidential Freestanding A See Section 12.145.03 for details On-Premise Employment 1/Frontage 6 sq. ft.
 6 ft.
-Freestanding A See Section 16-145-030 for details On-Premise Special Event 1/Residential 2/Nonresidential 32 sq. ft.
+Freestanding A See Section 12.145.03 for details

+On-Premise Special Event 1/Residential 2/Nonresidential 32 sq. ft.
 Freestanding 32 sq. ft Banner 6 to 12 ft.
 Freestanding/Banner A 30 Days/ Event or 45 Days/Yr Off-Premise Special Event 1/Residential 2/Nonresidential 32 sq. ft.
 Freestanding 32 sq. ft Banner 6 to 20 ft.
 Freestanding/Banner A 30 Days/ Event or 45 Days/Yr Off-Premise Directional 3/Activity 6 sq. ft. total 6 ft.
 Freestanding A 48 hrs + event + 24 hrs